ju-dev-16/EAN-13-Details/README.md

 # EAN-13-Details
-This web app shows your details about your EAN-13 barcode
+This web app shows details about your EAN-13 barcode